Engineering Intent

 Why Design Practitioners Should Lead AI Governance

-Design practitioners have been decomposing complex systems, building evaluation frameworks, maintaining fidelity across scale, and governing quality through constraint for decades.
+Design practitioners have been decomposing complex systems, building evaluation frameworks, and governing quality through constraint for decades.
+AI governance is the same work.

 Re-grounding: Month 3